HomeDev GuideAPI Reference

 Language support and analysis

-You can index any content language with Optimizely Search & Navigation, but a language analyzer is used to get the best search results.
-This is available for a specific set of content languages.
+You can index any content language, but Optimizely Search & Navigation uses a language analyzer to get the best search results for a specific set of content languages.
 When purchasing Optimizely Search & Navigation, you will order an index and specify analyzer support for a defined group of languages.

 The language analyzer breaks down text based on a language's characteristics.
-For example, the English analyzer might use stemming analysis to identify fish as the root word for fishing, fished, fishes, fisher,_and_fisherman.
-By understanding how a language's words are constructed, Search & Navigation can recognize several versions of a word as the same term, providing better search results.
+For example, the English analyzer might use stemming analysis to identify fish as the root word for fishing, fished, fishes, fisher, and fisherman.
+By understanding how to construct a language's words, Search & Navigation can recognize several versions of a word as the same term, providing better search results.
 Likewise, Optimizely Search & Navigation optimization only works with supported languages.

 Optimizely Search & Navigation's analysis and optimization features supports the following indexing languages.